 When we first got hooked up with The Mike + Ruthy Band, we instinctively knew that it was going to be joy-filled and fulfilling.
-Right from get-go, their album Bright As You Can was well received and they toured relentlessly and successfully with appearances at Celtic Connections, Cambridge Folk Festival and the Summertyne Americana Festival establishing them as a major force on the UK circuit.
+Right from outset, their album Bright As You Can was well received and they toured relentlessly and successfully with main stage appearances at Celtic Connections, Cambridge Folk Festival and the Summertyne Americana Festival establishing them as a major force on the UK circuit.

 In 2017 when the cultural-political world changed around them, Mike + Ruthy decided, after consulting with now retired Mammals co-founder Tao Rodriguez-Seeger, to pursue a change of their own: to resurrect the name and re-kindle the vision that had previously been at the core.

-In bringing back the name that energised crowds back then, Ruthy said: “We’ve always been Mammals at heart.
+In bringing things full circle Ruthy said: “We’ve always been Mammals at heart.
 The music we’re making has the same old-time and Americana roots, and our lyrics are more political again.”

 It’s true, The Mammals were known for their rabble-rousing musical declarations which sometimes caused a stir with politically-divided audiences across the USA.

-They’ve served up two astonishing albums since then and became the talk of the town when they were flown back over to play Celtic Connections again.
+They’ve served up three astonishing albums since then and became the talk of the town when they were flown back over to play Celtic Connections again.

 “Folk that is joyous, hopeful and highly political” – AmericanaUK